-In 2022, prices/quotes collected each month directly by Istat are more than 100,000, thereof: over 100,000 via web, also using web scraping techniques or collecting data from different providers, about 400 quotes directly provided by insurance companies (which refer to protection against most risks connected to property, such as fire, theft and other damages and are used for the Housing insurance services price index compilation) and more than 700 detected by internal sources.
+Over 189,000 price quotations are collected each month centrally by Istat, to which are added, since 2023, 180 million data collected through scraping techniques for passenger transport by air.
+As regards the first group approximately 192 thousand are obtained through web, also with the use of procedures of web scraping or acquiring information from external subjects; about 400 quotes directly provided by insurance companies which refer to protection against most risks connected to property, such as fire, theft and other damages and are used for the Housing insurance services price index compilation; more than 700 collected using internal sources.

 Since 2018, Istat has been using scanner data of grocery products (excluding fresh food) in the production process of the consumer price indices.
 A probabilistic sampling is used for the selection of outlets and the dynamic approach has been implemented to the selection of the elementary items.
-At present, scanner data feed the calculation of 84 sub-indices ("aggregate of products") belonging to six ECOICOP Divisions (Food and non-alcoholic beverages; Alcoholic beverages, tobacco; Furnishings, household equipment and routine household maintenance; Health; Recreation and culture; Miscellaneous goods and services).

-In agreement with large scale retail trade chains (RTCs) and with the fruitful collaboration of the Association of Modern Distribution and Nielsen, Istat receives scanner data for 4,007 outlets, including 471 hypermarkets, 1,453 supermarkets, 567 discounts, 1,000 outlets with surface between 100 and 400 s.m. and 516 specialist drug.
-These outlets belong to the main 21 RTCs and they cover the entire national territory.
+At present, scanner data feed the calculation of 103 sub-indices ("aggregate of products") belonging to six ECOICOP Divisions (Food and non-alcoholic beverages; Alcoholic beverages, tobacco; Furnishings, household equipment and routine household maintenance; Health; Recreation and culture; Miscellaneous goods and services).
+In agreement with large scale retail trade chains (RTCs) and with the fruitful collaboration of the Association of Modern Distribution and Nielsen, Istat receives scanner data for 4,283 outlets, including 483 hypermarkets, 1,577 supermarkets, 588 discounts, 1,066 outlets with surface between 100 and 400 s.m. and 569 specialist drug.
+These outlets belong to the main 19 RTCs and they cover the entire national territory.
 Istat receives scanner data on a weekly basis at item code level.
 The sample of outlets is stratified by provinces (107) and retail trade channels (5).

-More than 19 million price quotes are collected each week to estimate inflation.
+More than 20 million price quotes are collected each week to estimate inflation.
 For each barcode (GTIN), prices are calculated taking into account turnover and quantities (weekly price=weekly turnover/weekly quantities).
 Monthly prices are calculated as the arithmetic mean of weekly prices weighted with quantities.
 Concerning the selection of the sample of items, a dynamic approach has been adopted.
-Specifically, in each month a sample of GTINs is selected within each outlet and ECR2 market (representative of elementary aggregates).
+Specifically, in each month a sample of GTINs is selected within each outlet and ECR market (representative of elementary aggregates).
 A set of filters have been implemented to select the matched sample each month comparing the current month with the preceding month.
-In January, the sample includes more than 11 million references thereof about 30 million elementary prices enter the indices compilation.
+In January, the sample includes more than 12 million references thereof about 33 million elementary prices enter the indices compilation.
 Scanner data indices of ECR market are calculated at outlet level as unweighted Jevons index (geometric mean) of GTINs elementary indices.
 The ECR market indices are then linked to the base period (December of the previous year).
 In turn, provincial indices of ECR market are calculated as the weighted arithmetic means using sampling weights of outlets and turnover by retail trade channel.
 Finally, provincial indices of aggregate of products are calculated as the weighted arithmetic mean of ECR markets using expenditure shares (referred to one year before) for the weights.